WomenWhoCode/AndroidWorkshops_BCN/Day 4 - Networking/README.md

 2) Permissions and dependencies

-In `AbdroidManifest`, just below the camera permission you need to add:
+In `AndroidManifest`, just below the camera permission you need to add:
 ```
 <uses-permission android:name="android.permission.INTERNET"/>
 ```